arilotter/500px-challenge/README.md

+## 500px Coding Challenge
-## This application shows popular pictures from 500px
+This app pulls popular photos from the 500px api and provides a way to browse them.

-## It's built in node.js & react.js
+It's built in node.js & React

+## Setup
+Run `$ yarn` to install all dependancies

+## Running
+To start the backend, run `$ yarn start`.
+By default, the backend runs on port 8080.